danlou/safespace/README.md

 - **Transparent**: App is contained in the 100 lines of [safespace.py](https://github.com/danlou/safespace/blob/main/safespace.py) - have a look at what it's doing.
 - **Free**: Use it as much as you want.

+Note: This model, like all LLMs, can hallucinate.
+It can sometimes refer to past conversations which never took place (and are not registered in any case).
+In rare occassions, it might also make ill-advised suggestions (in spite of its training) - use with common sense.

 ## Video Demo
 https://github.com/danlou/safespace/assets/16802508/40f2efe5-8586-40e7-a0a5-009814058138